haba-beton/SHEF/README.md

 Demo
 --------

 A Demo is provided in the package.
-Here's a screenshot:
+Here is a screenshot:

 ![SHEF screenshot](https://github.com/kkieffer/SHEF/blob/master/screenshot.jpg "SHEF screenshot")